telefonicaid/fiware-cygnus/doc/flume_extensions_catalogue/orion_sth_sink.md

 ##<a name="section4"></a>Programmers guide
 ###<a name="section4.1"></a>`OrionSTHSink` class
-`OrionSTHSink` extends `OrionMongoBaseSink`, which s any other NGSI-like sink, extends the base `OrionSink`.
+`OrionSTHSink` extends `OrionMongoBaseSink`, which as any other NGSI-like sink, extends the base `OrionSink`.
 The methods that are extended are:

     void persistBatch(Batch batch) throws Exception;

-A `Batch` contanins a set of `CygnusEvent` objects, which are the result of parsing the notified context data events.
+A `Batch` contains a set of `CygnusEvent` objects, which are the result of parsing the notified context data events.
 Data within the batch is classified by destination, and in the end, a destination specifies the MongoDB collection where the data is going to be persisted.
 Thus, each destination is iterated in order to compose a per-destination data string to be persisted thanks to any `MongoBackend` implementation.

     public void start();